RoboWork Workshop

 All accepted contributions will be presented during a poster session.
 A selection of outstanding or highly relevant submissions will additionally be invited for oral presentations in the workshop program.

-Confirmed Speaker
+Confirmed Speakers

 All accepted contributions will be presented during a poster session.
 A selection of outstanding or highly relevant submissions will additionally be invited for oral presentations in the workshop program.

-Keynote Speaker
+Keynote Speakers

 Prof. Dr. Rudolf Lioutikov, KIT, Germany

-Rudolf Lioutikov is a Tenure-Track Professor at the Karlsruhe Institute of Technology and leads an Emmy Noether-funded research group, the Intuitive Robots Lab, which focuses on robot learning methods for intuitive and accessible human–robot interaction.
-Prior to joining KIT, he was an Assistant Professor of Practice at the University of Texas at Austin and a Postdoctoral Fellow in the Personal Autonomous Robotics Lab, working extensively on reinforcement learning, imitation learning, and human–robot collaboration.
+Prior to joining KIT, he was an Assistant Professor of Practice at the University of Texas at Austin and a Postdoctoral Fellow in the Personal Autonomous Robotics Lab.
 He received his Ph.D. with distinction from TU Darmstadt, where his dissertation was recognized as a finalist for the Georges Giralt PhD Award.